All guides

 2

-Collect immediately after defecation
+Collect right after defecation

 3

-Sample from the center of the stool, away from the ground
+Sample from the center, away from the ground

-Avoid the part touching grass or gravel: risk of environmental contamination
+Avoid the part touching grass or gravel: risk of environmental contamination.

 4

-Transfer to container and seal
+Transfer to the container and seal

 Collecting from a cat